yuxufabi0/alx-system_engineering-devops/0x00-shell_basics/README.md

 11. ls	      = current directory(.)  parent directory(..) and /boot
 12. file      = Prints the type of the file
 13. ln -s     = Used to create a symbolic/soft link
+14. cp -u     = Copy files that did not exist in the parent of the working directory or were newer than the versions in the parent of the working directory